GabMill/PokeComparator/README.md

 # PokeComparator
- Pokemon Comparison Tool made with Electron
+ Pokemon Comparison Tool made with Electron using pokemon-promise-v2 to interact with PokeAPI